Deadly western New York snowstorm to get second wind

 A 23-year-old man in New Hampshire died in a traffic accident also tied to the storm, state police said.

-(Additional reporting by Curtis Skinner; Writing by Frank McGurty; Editing by Will Dunham and Mohammad Zargham)
+(Additional reporting by Curtis Skinner; Writing by Frank McGurty; Editing by Will Dunham, Mohammad Zargham and Sandra Maler)